Optimizing state-discrimination receivers for continuous-variable quantum key distribution over a wiretap channel: Employing feasible receivers

-In the context of quantum-state discrimination, the present receiver outperforms the SNL and its error probability scales as $P_{\rm err} \approx \alpha^2 \rme^{-2\alpha^2}$ for large energies in the limit $N\gg1$, approximating the Bondurant receiver \cite{Bondurant1993}.
-Nevertheless, it does not provide a near-optimum receiver, since the minimum error probability scales only exponentially, $P_{\rm err} \approx \rme^{-2\alpha^2}$.
+depicted in Figure~\ref{fig:07-ErrorP} as a function of $\alpha^2$ for different $N$.
+As emerges from the plot, the present displacement receiver outperforms the SNL achieved with heterodyne detection, namely $P_{\rm err}^{(\HET)}=1-[1+{\rm erf}(\alpha/\sqrt{2})]^2/4$, only in the high-energy regime $\alpha^2 \gg 1$.
+We also note that, in the limit $N\gg1$, we have $P_{\rm err}^{(\disp)}(N) = \rme^{-2\alpha^2}(\alpha^2+3/4)$, and the DFFRx reaches the Bondurant receiver \cite{Bondurant1993}.
+Nevertheless, it does not provide a near-optimum receiver.
+In fact, the minimum error probability, associated with the PGM, reads